Jadens-arc/juniel-enterprises/README.md

 #### Rowcards (the things with images)

-If you're wondering how to get those fancy cards with the images next to them this is the section for you
+If you're wondering how to get those fancy cards with the images next to them, this is the section for you

-You declare whats called a row card
+You declare what's called a row card

 ```hugo
 {{< rowcard >}}
 ```

-it follows the following format
+It follows the following format

 | Attribute   | meaning                                                                                                                    |
 | ----------- | -------------------------------------------------------------------------------------------------------------------------- |